A deeper look at perceptual inference

 Some intuition

-The prior probabilities of mental states \(p(s)\) is according to Bayes’ theorem modulated by the ratio \(\frac{p(o \mid s)}{p(o)}\) to get the posterior probabilities of mental states.
+The prior \(p(s)\) is according to Bayes’ theorem modulated by the ratio \(\frac{p(o \mid s)}{p(o)}\) to get the posterior probabilities of controller states.
 Let’s look at two examples to gain some intuition about this ratio.

 Let’s say that we are looking at animals in a zoo and want to identify the species by doing an observation.
 We know that there are exactly ten animals, all of different species, in this small zoo and that the priori probability for seeing a certain species is the same for all ten animals (here identified with numbers from one to ten). \(p(s)\) is therefore a uniform distribution that looks like this:

 In the first case we assume that our observation is whether the sun is shining or not.
-We know that where we are, the sun shines \(50\%\) of the time meaning that we get the following conditional probability in the nominator:
+We know that where we are, the sun shines \(50\%\) of the time meaning that we get the following conditional probability in the numerator

-As stated above as an assumption, the evidense (denominator) is \(p( \texttt{sunny}) = 0.5\).
+As stated above as an assumption, the evidence (denominator) is \(p( \texttt{sunny}) = 0.5\).
 Therefore the ratio \(\frac{p(\texttt{sunny} \mid s)}{p(\texttt{sunny})} = 1.0\) for all beliefs meaning that the posterior is equal to the prior; we have not learned anything from the observation which we of course new in forehand since knowing the weather doesn’t tell us very much about the animals in the zoo.

 In the second case we are smarter and try to find a feature to observe that actually says something about the animal we are looking at.
 Let’s say that one of the animals is a dromedary and we observe a hump.
-Only the dromedary sports a hump so we are certain to observe hump for the \(\texttt{dromedary}\) mental state and certain not to observe a hump for any other mental state.
-The nominator or the ratio now looks like this:
+Only the dromedary sports a hump so we are certain to observe hump for the \(\texttt{dromedary}\) controller state and certain not to observe a hump for any other controller state.
+The numerator of the ratio now looks like this:

-#4 is the \(\texttt{dromedary}\) mental state.
+#4 is the \(\texttt{dromedary}\) controller state.

 The total probability of observing a hump is now \(0.1\) since only one of the ten animals has a hump.
-The ratio \(\frac{p(\texttt{hump} \mid s)}{p(\texttt{hump})} = 10\) for the \(\texttt{dromedary}\) mental state (\(s\)).
-This means that if we observe a hump, the probability of a \(\texttt{dromedary}\) mental state should increase by a factor of \(10\).
+The ratio \(\frac{p(\texttt{hump} \mid s)}{p(\texttt{hump})} = 10\) for the \(\texttt{dromedary}\) controller state (\(s\)).
+This means that if we observe a hump, the probability of a \(\texttt{dromedary}\) controller state should increase by a factor of \(10\).
 With the uniform prior probability distribution, the posterior probability for a \(\texttt{dromedary}\) now becomes \(10 \times 0.1 = 1.0\).
-We have gained enough information to now be certain that our mental state is \(\texttt{dromedary}\).
+We have gained enough information to now be certain that our controller state is \(\texttt{dromedary}\).

 How to calculate the intractable